marykdb/rocksdb-multiplatform/README.md

 This common library includes most common operations, but if you need additional features, you can request them by creating an issue or submitting a merge request.

-## Native platforms
+## Supported platforms

-Currently, only Linux, iOS and macOS (+arm64 simulators) are supported for native compilations.
+- **JVM** - linux32, linux32-musl, linux64, linux64-musl, macOS, win64 (Same as RocksDBJava)
+- **Android** - arm64-v8a, armeabi-v7a, x86, x86_64 (Default Android native build targets)

+Kotlin Native:
+- **macOS**: macosArm64 & macosX64
+- **iOS**: iosArm64 & iosSimulatorArm64
+- **Linux**: linuxX64 & linuxArm64

 Since the implementation is based on the RocksDB C API, other native platforms should be able to be added in the future if RocksDB can be compiled to that platform.

-Unfortunately tvOS and watchOS cannot be supported.
+Unfortunately tvOS and watchOS cannot be supported yet.
 No tvOS because it blocks certain calls RocksDB needs, and no watchOS because it needs specific arm64_32 support.

-Kotlin Native targets:
-- macosArm64
-- macosX64
-- iosArm64
-- iosSimulatorArm64
-- linuxX64
-- linuxArm64

 ## Reference